dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 A shopper will not see any stores or items until a store owner has created a store and added items to sell within that store.

-At the current state of the codebase with simplified functionality, a contract owner takes precidence in the login heirarchy, and therefore cannot log in as an adminstrator, store owner or shopper.
+At the current state of the codebase with simplified functionality, a contract owner takes precedence in the login hierarchy, and therefore cannot log in as an administrator, store owner or shopper.
 The same applies to administrators and store owners in their respective ranking.

 **A note on error handling**